-If heavy rainfall is one of main concerns then the GEERTOP Portable 2 Person Tent is a great choice.
-It’s great is adverse weather and has the highest waterproof rating of any of the tents in the review.
+If heavy rainfall is one of the main concerns then the GEERTOP Portable 2 Person Tent is a great choice.
+It’s great in adverse weather and has the highest waterproof rating of any of the tents in the review.

 The outer rain is made from 20D coated nylon that has a waterproof rating of 8000mm.
 That’s pretty dam solid but it doesn’t stop there, the floor is rated to 5000mm.
 If you camp in places that are susceptible to heavy rain, this is a great tent.

 It’s also durable thanks to the double-stitched and tape-sealed seams, ensuring it lasts and that no rain will get in.
 It also comes with a snow skirt for serious winter camping.
 The tent is also pretty light at 6.2lbs and is very easy to set up, even in tough conditions.

 In terms of storage, there is one spacious vestibule with two doors that opens up to the tent door.
 There is enough space to store your backpack and shoes comfortably.
 Once inside, space is a little small for two people and we’d recommend it for use by a solo camper plus their gear.

 Overall, it’s an extremely solid all-weather tent for a great price.